slamora/brackets-wiki/How to Use Brackets.md

 Unlike other editors that show open files in tabs, Brackets has a **"Working Files"** list, which is displayed above the file tree.
 Clicking a file in the file tree just views it, but doesn't add it to the Working Files list - so you can quickly browse through different files without cluttering the list.
 If you make an edit, the file is automatically added to Working Files.
 To add a file without editing it, double-click it in the file tree.

+### Split View
+Initially Brackets will show just one editor in the main view but you can split the main view so that 2 editors can be shown in whichever orientation you prefer (vertical or horizontal).
+You can do this by selecting **View > Horizontal Split** or **View > Vertical Split** and the main view will be split into 2 panes so that 2 files can be shown at the same time.
+Splitting the main view also creates a second **"Working Files"** list, which shows which files are open in which pane.
+Brackets does not yet support opening the same file in both panes but you can move a file between the **"Working Files"** which will move its view to the other pane by dragging the file name between the two **"Working Files"** lists.

+Brackets will remember the view layout for each project so switching to another project will show the project in the same state it was when you closed it.
+And, if you'd prefer to go back to just a single view, you can select **View > No Split** to go back to a single view.
+Doing so does not close the files currently opened.
+Brackets will just merge the two **"Working Files"** lists and keep your changes in memory until you're ready to save them.

 ### Extensions
 In addition to the core features built into Brackets, there is a large and growing community of developers building extensions that add all sorts of useful functionality.
 You can search for and install extensions using **File > Extension Manager...** (or click the "plugin block" icon on the toolbar).

 You can also [browse the available extensions online](https://brackets-registry.aboutweb.com) without installing Brackets first.

 ### Themes
 You can change the color scheme of the editor by downloading a theme from via the Extension Manager (search for "theme" in the Extension Manager to find them).
 You can even [create your own custom theme](https://github.com/adobe/brackets/wiki/Creating+Themes) to get editor colors that suit your personal taste.